CTSE-General/aws-hands-on/task 1 - continuous-delivery-pipeline/README.md

 Monitor the pipeline and approve the manual step once it is reached.
 As soon as the deploy stage is done you can navigate to your ElasticBeanstalk Environment and verify that the changes were applied by opening your Domain.

+# ⭐️ Bonus Task
+In case you are done faster than expected and you found this too easy you can implement, the whole infrastrucutre you have built, in code.
+For that use a Cloud9 Environment.

 ## 👀 References

 1. ☁️ [AWS Create Continuous Delivery Pipeline](https://aws.amazon.com/getting-started/hands-on/create-continuous-delivery-pipeline/?ref=gsrchandson)

+## 💬 Contact Persons

+1. Jun Cho - jcho2@deloitte.de
+2. Junghwa Park - junghwpark@deloitte.de